nickyg666/SeerrSnatcherTL/README.md

 You may use, modify, redistribute, or relicense the project without restriction.
 I made this with copilot (it sucks at coding, did the first few hundred lines only) and mostly chatGPT.

 roadmap - next few weeks or months:

+fix rss backup
+that's it for now

 v 2.1.0 new features
 add apps and handling for ANDROID TV and Roku (unfinished, but basic implementation for roku TV app included in this version)